Art on the Prairie

 FB: Paulines Jewelry Box

-I started making jewelry after taking a class at the Des Moines Art Center in 2010.
-I found that I really enjoyed working with metal & learning different techniques, and have continued to take classes at the Art Center for the last 14 years.
+I started making jewelry in 2010 after taking a class at the Des Moines Art Center.
+I found that I really enjoyed working with metal & learning different methods, and have continued to take classes at the Art Center for the last 14 years.
 I especially enjoy combining traditional metal-working/jewelry making techniques with vintage & found objects I collect at flea markets & antique shows/shops.

 My jewelry reflects my fascination with vintage objects & the history behind them.
-I use a variety of techniques to combine my vintage finds with metal & gemstones/beads to create jewelry that is unique & fun to wear.
+I use a variety of jewelry making methods to combine my vintage finds with metal & gemstones/beads to create jewelry that is unique & fun to wear.
 Examples of the materials I use include early plastics like bakelite & lucite, vintage pinback buttons, lithograph tin & transit tokens, electrical resisters, & WWII ration stamps.
 Techniques include texturing, riveting, soldering, wire-wrapping, enameling, resin-casting, anodizing, & forming.
-Each piece of jewelry I design comes with a description of the materials used (including their history) & the techniques used.
+Each piece of jewelry I design comes with a description of the materials used (including their history) & the methods used to create it.

 Fancy That Jewelry

-I took my first art class between 3rd and 4th grade and I fell in in love with all things color and design.
-Many college classes later I'm still learning - now mostly self taught which gives me great freedom to create my own way.
 I am an Iowa master gardener and get much inspiration from my extensive gardens.
-I share a home with 6 cats and the love of my life, my husband Dave, who travels the world with me collecting small vintage treasures to create wearable works of art.
+I share a home with 9 cats and the love of my life, my husband Dave, who travels the world with me collecting small vintage treasures to create wearable works of art.

 My designs combine brass I manipulate and hand age with my own Moretti glass lamp worked beads.
 I make my own findings and paint, texture, wirework, patina, and solder brass.
-Vintage glass gemstones and handmade Czech beads I personally help design complete the Art Nouveau inspired designs.
-Vintage glass and brass treasures collected on my travels abroad highlight my work
+Pearls crystals, vintage gemstones and handmade beads Czech beads complete the Art Nouveau inspired designs.
+Vintage treasures collected on my travels abroad highlight my work.

 Rhonda Scott | Ames